 Our operating results will be subject to fluctuations based on general economic conditions, in particular those conditions that impact advertiser-consumer transactions.
 If there were to be a general economic downturn that affected consumer activity in particular, however slight, then we would expect that business entities, including our advertisers and potential advertisers, could substantially and immediately reduce their advertising and marketing budgets.
 We believe that during periods of lower consumer activity, advertiser spending on advertising and marketing is more likely to be reduced, and more quickly, than many other types of business expenses.
-These factors could cause a material adverse effect on our operating results.
+Furthermore, recent disruptions in the global financial markets and the resulting economic uncertainty may result in a downturn in advertiser spending in the near term.
+Any of these factors could cause a material adverse effect on our revenues, impact the collectability of accounts receivable and/or result in an impairment of all or part of our goodwill and other intangible assets.